 A great smart speaker should be easy to use and setup

-A smart speaker isn’t really that smart if it takes ample mental energy to execute the setup process and use on a regular basis.
-As can be assumed the more popular models are often the simplest, so if you want a plug-and-play experience, go for the Apple HomePod, Google Home Max, or Amazon Echo depending on what ecosystem you inhabit.
+A smart speaker isn’t that smart if it requires your abundant mental energy to complete the setup process and use it on a regular basis.
+As can be assumed the more popular models are often the simplest, so if you want a plug-and-play experience, go for the Apple HomePod mini, Google Nest Audio, or Amazon Echo (4th Gen) depending on what ecosystem you inhabit.

 While you could run out to Best Buy and test out a few models, it’s a pain to do.
 Your most convenient strategy may be to scour valid, trustworthy sources that have reviewed smart speakers of interest.
-Fortunately, plenty of retailers have excellent return policies and worst-case scenario, you pay a nominal restocking fee.
+Fortunately, plenty of retailers have excellent return policies, and worst-case scenario, you pay a nominal restocking fee.